mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

 If you would like to make a few tweaks to an existing theme, there is no need to create your own theme from scratch.
 For minor tweaks which only require some CSS and/or JavaScript, you can use the [docs_dir].
-However, for more complex customizations, including overriding templates, you will need to use the [theme_dir].
+However, for more complex customizations, including overriding templates, you will need to use the theme [custom_dir] setting.

 ### Using the docs_dir